swiftlang/swift-syntax/Sources/SwiftOperators/SwiftOperators.docc/SwiftOperators.md

-# ``SwiftOperatorPrecedence``
+# ``SwiftOperators``

-An implementation of Swift's operator precedence semantics for Swift syntax trees.
+An implementation of Swift's user-defined operator declarations and precedence groups, allowing a program to reason about the relative precedence of infix operations and transform syntax trees to describe the order of operations.